norlen/Digiprime/README.md

 This project is based off [Digiprime](https://github.com/ShaiFernandez/Digiprime).
 The main additions we have done are auctions, negotations, messages, and miscellaneous changes around the whole project.

+The project uses the model-view-controller (MVC) pattern so for most of our additions, we have added functionality in all those areas.
+In addition, handling the routing and making everything work as a whole.
+The project also has a focus on security, so all our additions perform input validation and sanitization to prevent e.g. XSS attacks.

+We also improved security slightly with support for secure cookies in the case the project is served over HTTPS, and in our containerization we added a reverse-proxy infront to serve over HTTPS.

 ### Auctions

 For each auctions we have two main kinds.